MixinNetwork/developers.mixin.one/developers-docs/docs/api-overview.md

 The name of keystore file would be similar keystore-7000xxx.json.

-There will be two free bots per developer, but you can buy more bots by paying a bit of XIN.

 # Join Developers Group

 If you have questions or advises, please join the Mixin Developers Group, which link is